With no word on visas, Canada’s CBC closes China bureau - NewsBreak

 Amnesty: Egypt has days to save jailed activist's life

-The head of Amnesty International says that the proceedings of COP27 will be stained by the death of Egypt's leading rights activist on a hunger and water strike in prison if Egyptian authorities do not release him within days
+CAIRO — (AP) — Amnesty International's head on Sunday warned that the proceedings of COP27 in Egypt could be stained by the death of the country's leading rights activist from a hunger and water strike in prison if Egyptian authorities do not release him within days.
+Secretary General...

 Comments / 0